ThanasisTs/trajectory_process_utils/README.md

 # The trajectory point process ROS package

 This package offers two services:
-* <b>static_points_filtering</b>: Given three lists of cartesian coordinates, it removes points from the beginning and the end of the lists which could be considered redundant.
-For that purpose a median-based criterion is utilized.
-For the first N consecutive points, the distance between their coordinates and the coordinates of the median of the first N/2 points in each is computed and the points which correspond to distances lower than a predetermined value in at least one axis are removed.
-The respective procedure is followed for the end of the movement.
+* <b>static_points_filtering</b>: This service removes static points from the beginning and the end of lists.
+The distance of each point is compared to the median of the previous points, starting from point "num_median_points".
+When a distance (in any axis) is greater than traj{} that marks the end of static points.
+The three precedent points (three last static points) in each case are kept while the rest are discarded.
+This routine is applied twice at the beginning of the list (and moving forward), and at the end of the list (and moving backwards).

 * <b>trajectory_smoothing</b>: Given three lists of cartesian coordinates which correspond to a recorded trajectory, it smooths the trajectory using Bezier Curves.
 The implementation of the Bezier curves is based on [this repo](https://github.com/Hrisi/Python---Spline-curves).